George Fried: Mid-career and historic rescues

 Fried's service with the United States Lines after 1921 was as a member of the Merchant Marine.
 He served as chief officer on the United States Lines' luxury liner SS President Grant and briefly in this position as well on the USS America.
 He married Laura Parmenter on March 21, 1922, in New York.

 In 1922, Fried was promoted to the captaincy of the luxury liner SS President Roosevelt.

 On January 20, 1926, with Fried as captain, Roosevelt received an SOS from the British steam cargo ship Antinoe.
-After several attempts amidst violent snowstorms and rough seas, Roosevelt succeeded in rescuing her crew of twenty-five on midnight of the following day.
+After several attempts amidst violent snowstorms and rough seas, Roosevelt succeeded in rescuing her entire crew of twenty-five by January 28.
 The rescue was made memorable by the Roosevelt's persistence in remaining with the sinking Antinoe despite rough seas, snow, and bitter cold.
 After completing the rescue of her crew, Roosevelt left the listing, damaged Antinoe abandoned with no electrical power.
 On her return to Hoboken Pier, Roosevelt was greeted by local dignitaries, including New Jersey Governor Harry Moore, who gave an address.
 Roosevelt's officers and crew were entertained by a band, received a twenty-one-gun salute, and were welcomed to New York by Mayor Jimmy Walker, after a stay at the Roosevelt Hotel and a ticker-tape parade.
 For his heroic efforts, Fried was awarded the Navy Cross and both he and members of the Roosevelt's crew were decorated by the British government.

 Fried took command of the SS America in 1928.
 Only three years after his previous rescue, while serving as captain of the SS America, Fried rescued the thirty-two man crew of the Italian steamship Florida in freezing weather and violent snow squalls.
 America was heading to New York from France.
 As she battled her way through a major storm, the liner picked up distress signals from Florida.
 Navigating with the aid of a radio direction finder, the America fixed a location on the Italian ship, and late the following afternoon on January 28, 1929, sighted the endangered vessel.